loda-lang/loda-programs/programs/oeis/list3.md

 * [A315761](http://oeis.org/A315761) ([L17 program](315/A315761.asm)): Coordination sequence Gal.5.295.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315763](http://oeis.org/A315763) ([L22 program](315/A315763.asm)): Coordination sequence Gal.6.628.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315767](http://oeis.org/A315767) ([L19 program](315/A315767.asm)): Coordination sequence Gal.6.627.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315768](http://oeis.org/A315768) ([L13 program](315/A315768.asm)): Coordination sequence Gal.6.628.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315886](http://oeis.org/A315886) ([L14 program](315/A315886.asm)): Coordination sequence Gal.6.527.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315889](http://oeis.org/A315889) ([L27 program](315/A315889.asm)): Coordination sequence Gal.5.253.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315907](http://oeis.org/A315907) ([L08 program](315/A315907.asm)): Coordination sequence Gal.3.40.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.